owickstrom/wickstrom.tech/src/_posts/2017-10-27-motor-finite-state-machines-haskell.md

 that it has not one, but *three* type parameters:

 1. A `Row` of input resource states
-1. A `Row` of output resource state
+1. A `Row` of output resource states
 1. A return type (just as in `Monad`)

 The `MonadFSM` parameter kinds might look a bit